15 Top Hikes in Santo Antao, Cape Verde

 By aluguer, I got to Xoxo.
 It’s set in the slope and the trail through the village takes about 1-2h until you’re on the top.

-Xoxo preserved its authentic charm and again, I was impressed by the elder ladies who carried their heavy baskets on their head.
+Xoxo preserved its authentic charm, and again, I was impressed by the older ladies who carried their heavy baskets on their heads.

 Or children carrying gas bottles.
 Obviously, the people of Santo Antão are used to steep hillsides.
 Whereas we foreigners are just watching them out of breath.